Revolt of the va-nu-pieds: Course

 On 16 July 1639, Charles Le Poupinel, in charge of collecting taxes, is assassinated by the people of Avranches.
 The troubles quickly spread throughout the region, as far as Caen, Rouen and Bayeux.
 The general of the insurgents, Jean Quetil, takes the name of Jean Nu-Pied.

 The jacquerie brought together almost all social categories: peasants (labourers, salt workers, etc.), ploughmen, clerks, gentlemen, often impoverished, who were responsible for military exercise, but also the little robins who were jealous of the officers of gabelle who have succeeded.

 Following their predecessors in the region, the Gautiers who supported the Catholic League, their revolt was very religious.
 They place themselves under the patronage of Saint John the Baptist.
 Very influential in the Norman revolt, the priests framed the rebels.

 The idea is spreading that under the old law of the Charter to the Normans of 1315, it is the Normans who must set the tax.
 There is strong regional cohesion.
 The most cultured of the insurgents wrote manifestos praising the time of the dukes when Normandy was independent, but also the time of the good kings (Louis XII and Henry IV of France) when centralism, as well as taxes, were weak.

-On the orders of Cardinal Richelieu who wanted to set an example, this sedition was fiercely repressed by Colonel Jean de Gassion placed under the orders of Chancellor Pierre Séguier.
-Barnabé du Laurens de la Barre, sieur esquire, president in the Election of Mortain, took an active part in the repression of this uprising.
+On the orders of Cardinal Richelieu who wanted to set an example, this sedition was fiercely repressed by Colonel Jean de Gassion who was placed under the orders of Chancellor Pierre Séguier.
+Barnabé du Laurens de la Barre, president in the Election of Mortain, took an active part in the repression of this uprising.
 The revolt was finally crushed on 30 November 1639 under the ramparts of Avranches where 300 dead were counted; those responsible were judged and the Norman towns lost their privileges.
 Punishment fell on Rouen where Chancellor Séguier established himself at the royal abbey of Saint-Ouen, in 1640, lodged his soldiers with locals, replaced the municipality with a commission and banned Parliament.
 When he marches on Caen, all of Normandy is terrified.
 Barnabé du Laurens de la Barre was ennobled in September 1654 by letters patent signed by King Louis XIV.